 - 1 in 8 free place ratio

-Price shown is based on 40 paying passengers departing from the Midlands, East Anglia and Central Wales between November 2017 and is subject to availability.
+Price shown is based on 40 paying passengers departing from selected departure points between May and July and is subject to availability.

 On-tour support available...

 - Pre-booked meals at great group prices

 This port town provides several cultural experiences located close together.

 - Take a guided tour of the town and practise your language skills with the local French guide.